Home E Citizenship Studies

 Citizenship Studies

 The GCSE qualification is a linear three-year course, with students beginning in year 9 and sitting their exams at the end of year 11.
-It is taught over three hours of lessons per week, and includes the following subject content:
+It is taught over three hours of lessons per week, covering the following content:

 1. Citizenship skills, processes and methods